ooples/pine_script_docs/source/concepts/Fills.rst

 The behavior of linefills is dependent on the lines they are attached to.
 Linefills cannot be moved directly; their coordinates follow those of the lines they are tied to.
-If both lines extend in the same direction, the linefill will also follow their extensions.
+If both lines extend in the same direction, the linefill will also extend.

 Note that: